DataDog/integrations-core/druid/README.md

       logs_enabled: true
     ```

-2. Add this configuration block to your `druid.d/conf.yaml` file to start collecting your Druid logs:
+2. Uncomment and edit this configuration block at the bottom of your `druid.d/conf.yaml`:

     ```yaml
       logs: